keenlabs/Keen-Docs/source/getting_started_guide.rst

 ::

     {
-        "properties": [
+        "properties": {
-            "body:y_coord",
-            "body:type",
-            "body:x_coord"
-        ],
+            "body:x_coord": "num",
-        "body:y_coord": {
+            "body:y_coord": "num",
-            "num_appearances": 1,
-            "type_appearances": {
-                "num": 1
+            "body:type": "string"
         }
-        },
-        "body:x_coord": {
-            "num_appearances": 1,
-            "type_appearances": {
-                "num": 1
     }
-        },
-        "body:inferred_property_types": {
-            "y_coord": "num",
-            "type": "string",
-            "x_coord": "num"
-        },
-        "body:type": {
-            "num_appearances": 1,
-            "type_appearances": {
-                "string": 1
-            }
-        }
-    }

-The response has a few important bits.
-First, there’s a list of all the properties.
-Then, there’s information about each property, like how many times it’s appeared, and how many times each appeared for a specific type (number, string, etc.).
+The response contains all the properties that have been sent to Keen for this event collection and what Keen thinks the type is for each property.

 .. _create_extraction: